seqeralabs/wave/README.md

 # Wave registry

-Ephemeral container registry that injects a custom payloads during an arbitrary image pull.
+Ephemeral container registry that injects custom payloads during an arbitrary image pull.

-The main goal is to have a custom registry server how append a layer into any Linux container including a FUSE driver to access a S3 bucket.
+The main goal is to have a custom registry server to append a layer into any Linux container including a FUSE driver to access a S3 bucket.

 ### How it works

-This project act like a proxy server in between the Docker client, putting an arbitrary container image and the target registry i.e. docker.io hosting the image to be downloaded.
+This project acts like a proxy server in between the Docker client, putting an arbitrary container image and the target registry i.e. docker.io hosting the image to be downloaded.

-When an imaged is pulled the proxy server forward the request to the target registry, fetch the image manifest, and appended to the layer configuration a new layer which provides the FUSE client required access the AWS S3 storage.
+When an image is pulled, the proxy server forwards the request to the target registry, fetches the image manifest, and appends a new layer to the layer configuration.
+This provides the FUSE client required access to the AWS S3 storage.

-It also changes the entry point of the container setting the script [entry.sh](.layer/opt/fusion/entry.sh) which takes care to automatically mount FusionFS when the env variable `$NXF_FUSION_BUCKETS` is defined into the container.
-It mounts the path `/fusion/s3`, and then any S3 bucket it is available as `/fusion/s3/<bucket_name>`.
+It also changes the entry point of the container setting the script [entry.sh](.layer/opt/fusion/entry.sh) which takes care to automatically mount FusionFS in the container when the env variable `$NXF_FUSION_BUCKETS` is defined.
+It mounts the path `/fusion/s3`, and then any S3 bucket is available as `/fusion/s3/<bucket_name>`.

 ### Get started

-1. Clone this repo and change into the project root
+1. Clone this repo and change into the project root.

 2. Assemble a container layer using this command: